Techingopochtli/Techingopochtli/README.md

 ### Hi there 👋

+I am Andres Alvarez Pineda, I am a data scientis with strong engineering foundations such as mathematics, statistics and signal/data processing.
+I have completed a post graduate diploma in applied artificial intelligence and bachelor in science with major in biomedical engineering.

+Check out my data Science portfolio with the projects I have done.

 <!--
 **Techingopochtli/Techingopochtli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.